orbs-network/photo-verifier-chrome-extension/README.md

-# Photo Verifier Chrome Extension
+# Photo Verifier Chrome Extension + Smart Contract

 Google Chrome browser extension that allows verifying all existing images on a certain web page.
 Images that do not appear in the blockchain registry are given red borders while images that do appear are given green borders and a show a tooltip with the registered metadata.

-## Development
+## Running Extension

 1. Clone the repo to a local folder on your machine
-2. Open this link inside Google Chrome: chrome://extensions/
+2. Open this link inside Google Chrome: [chrome://extensions/](chrome://extensions/)
 3. Enable `Developer mode` on the top right
 4. Click the `Load unpacked` button
 5. Select the extension file from your local machine